nasa/Common-Metadata-Repository/search-app/docs/api.md

 Note: A query could consist of multiple spatial parameters of different types, two bounding boxes and a polygon for example.
 If multiple spatial parameters are present, all the parameters irrespective of their type are AND'd in a query.
 So, if a query contains two bounding boxes and a polygon for example, it will return only those collections which intersect both the bounding boxes and the polygon.

+#### <a name="c-shapefile"></a> Find collections by shapefile

+A shapefile can be uploaded with a query to restrict results to those that overlap the geometry in the shapefile.
+Note that unlike the spatial parameters, geometry in the shapefile is OR'd together, not AND'd.
+So if a collection overlaps _any_ of the geometry in the shapefile it will match.
+Note also that the `shapefile` parameter supports shapefiles containing polygons with holes.

+Currently the only supported shapefile format is ESRI, and all the sub-files (*.shp, *.shx, etc.) must be uploaded in a single zip file.
+Shapefile upload is only supported using POST with `multipart/form-data` and the mime type for the shapefile must be given as `application/shapefile+zip`.

+  curl -XPOST "%CMR-ENDPOINT%/collections" -F "shapefile=@box.zip;type=application/shapefile+zip" -F "provider=PROV1"

+**NOTE:** This is an experimental feature and may not be enabled in all environments.

 #### <a name="c-additional-attribute"></a> Find collections by additional attribute

 Find an additional attribute with name "PERCENTAGE" only